symfony/symfony-docs/reference/configuration/doctrine.rst

 .. _DBAL documentation: http://docs.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/configuration.html

-Shortened Configuration syntax
+Shortened Configuration Syntax
 ------------------------------

-When you are only using one entity manager, all config options available for each entity manager can be placed directly under ``doctrine.orm`` config level.
+When you are only using one entity manager, all config options available can be placed directly under ``doctrine.orm`` config level.

 .. code-block:: yaml